triforce/tproc/README.md

 * Executable a lean 2KB in size

 <h3>How to Compile</h3>
-* Install flat assembler (http://flatassembler.net/) for Windows
+Install flat assembler (http://flatassembler.net/) for Windows

+Switch to the directory to where it has installed:

+<pre>cd \path\to\fasm</pre>

-* Compile via the command line by running 'fasm tproc.asm' or with the IDE using the menu 'Run->Compile'
+Compile via the command line using:

-* This will create the tproc executable
+<pre>fasm tproc.asm</pre>

+You can also use the fasm editor to compile the binary.

 <h3>Windows Version Support</h3>
 * Windows 7